 Once we were super full of Xiao Bao, it was time to walk it all off.
 So we headed to S. King Street to do some shopping.
 There were so many amazing recommendations of shops to see and we did our best to stop into as many of them as we could.
 One of our favorite shops was Candlefish.
 They sell some of the best candles on the market and blend close to 100 of their own scents as well.
 We stocked up for chilly days ahead at home and cannot wait to give some of them a try.

 While walking down King Street, we came across a walkway saying there was one of the oldest churches in the US down the dark path.
 I had a cemetery on my list of things to see while in Charleston so we figured why not wander down the creepy dark path and see where it leads.
 We couldn’t have been happier we did.
 The overgrown paths were canopied with Spanish moss, and the gravestones were so old and worn by the weather they were hardly legible.
 It was eerie and beautiful all in the same breath.

 The further down we walked the closer to the water we became.
 We had read that much of Charleston sits below sea level.
 This means when waters rise, it really rises.
 Many of the houses the closer you get to the end of the point have places a few stories up where you very clearly could tie off a boat.
-Signs of years of being prepared for flooding.
+Signs of years of being prepared for flooding to prevent water damage.
 On these streets, you will see some of the most amazing homes in the south.
 They are everything you would imagine seeing in Charleston.

 Wandering the city is pretty easy, though when we got tired we would grab a Uber from one place to another.
 It was usually between $5-$10 a ride anywhere within the city, which is nice.